Ibrahimsyah/ibrahimsyah/README.md

 ### Hi there, I'm Ibrahim <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 I love to develop both backend and frontend apps.
 Currently using Golang for backend, javascript and typescript (React and React native) and Kotlin for frontend.
-High interest on learning new things and adapting to changes.
+Experienced on building high scalable and maintainable system with fast-paced and growing agile team.

 ### Technology and Stats